sofiasarak/la-fires/README.md

 - [True Color Imagery (NOAA)](https://coastwatch.noaa.gov/cwn/product-families/true-color-imagery.html)

 *As mentioned above, this repository was created for the purposes of the EDS220 curriculum.
-Credit must be given to [Carmen Galaz García](https://github.com/carmengg) (Instructor) and [Annie Adams](https://github.com/annieradams), who helped me develop my workflow!*
+Credit must be given to [Carmen Galaz García](https://github.com/carmengg) (Instructor) and [Annie Adams](https://github.com/annieradams) (Co-Instructor), who helped me develop my workflow!*